 - Don’t forget photos – your child will be able to look back on them when they’re older and talk to you about what their Christening means.

 - Why not take a few moments to think and pray about your child and your family.
 Ask God to be close to all of you as you start this amazing journey of faith.
 You might like to pop into church to say a prayer.

 If you are mature enough to make your own decisions and you’ve decided you’d like to be baptized, you’ll have a baptism service that is designed for adults.
 You may have been going to church for a while and want to make a more definite commitment in terms of your Christian faith.
 For adults and young people, baptism usually takes place shortly before, or at the same time, as confirmation.
 Confirmation is the service when those who have previously been baptized affirm those promises and are specially prayed for by a Bishop.

 Being baptized as an older person, or adult, is a wonderful celebration of the Christian commitment you will have carefully considered.
-As we are currently in vacancy, confirmations are postponed until a new vicar is appointed.
+Any adult wishing to be baptised or confirmed should make contact with the parish administrator in the first instance.